 There are a lot of things to see in Scotland, so you’re going to want to make sure your transportation allows you to get around easily and efficiently.
 Unfortunately, public transportation in the Highlands is very limited.
 The best option is to rent a car or campervan.
 If you do end up in a car or campervan you’ll have a myriad of camping possibilities in the area, especially since wild camping is legal in Scotland.

 If you’re not comfortable driving yourself, and keep in mind that they do drive on the left side of the road in Scotland, consider booking a tour.
-Rabbie’s is the best tour operator in Scotland and offers everything from one to 17-day tours.
+Rabbie’s is one of the best tour operators in Scotland and offers everything from one to 17-day tours.
 Tours depart from Inverness, in the Highlands, as well as other cities throughout the British Isles including Glasgow and Edinburgh.
 Another great place to look for affordable tours in Scotland is on GetYourGuide.

 Where to Stay in the Scottish Highlands